RP 208 #1. BECAUSE GOD SANCTIFIED THE SEVENTH DAY SABBATH

 16 And the tablets were the work of God, and the writing was the writing of God, engraved upon the tablets.

-DEUTERONOMY 5:22 (Moses)
+DEUTERONOMY 5:22

-22 And these words the Lord spoke to all your assembly in the mount out of the midst of the fire, of the cloud, and of the thick darkness, with a great voice: and he added no more.
+22 And these words Yahweh spoke to all your assembly in the mount out of the midst of the fire, of the cloud, and of the thick darkness, with a great voice: and he added no more.
 And he wrote them in two tablets of stone, and delivered them to me.

-DEUTERONOMY 9:10 (Moses)
+DEUTERONOMY 9:10

-Note: There are several interesting facts which come out of these scriptures, concerning the ten commandments:
+Note: There are several interesting facts which come out of these scriptures, concerning the ten commandments.

 (1) God wrote them himself